Back to projects

 Every fine-tune below is a one or two-line change to this recipe.

-Each variant starts from the base checkpoint and changes a single line of the loss.
-Variants are color-coded throughout the rest of the post.
+Each starts from the base checkpoint and changes effectively a single line of the loss.

-The dominant idea is a soft-argmax L1 focal-position term that supervises the location of the predicted hot spot directly, which the paper’s loss has no signal for:
+The dominant idea is a soft-argmax L1 focal-position term that supervises the location of the predicted hot spot directly:

 Lfocal=soft-argmaxτ(P^norm)argmax(Pnorm)1\mathcal{L}_{\text{focal}} = \bigl\lVert \,\text{soft-argmax}_\tau(\hat P_{\text{norm}}) - \arg\max(P_{\text{norm}}) \,\bigr\rVert_1